muratk3n/thirdwave/en/README.md

 ---

-Finally a purer Linux phone (Android is Linux too in a way, it has L kernel inside but with layers of crud on top)
+Finally a purer Linux phone (Android is Linux too in a way, it has LX kernel inside but with layers of crud on top)

 OS is open source